 The final step of going solar is “flipping the switch,” so to speak, and officially commencing to generate power from your rooftop.
 Before you can connect your solar panels to the electric grid, a representative from your town government will need to inspect the system and give approval.
 During this inspection, the representative will essentially be double-checking your installer’s work.
 He or she will verify that the electrical wiring was done correctly, the mounting was safely and sturdily attached, and the overall install meets standard electrical and roof setback codes.

 Following this local inspection, you will be ready for official grid interconnection.
 A representative from your electric company will come by to do their own final evaluation of the solar panel system.
 As long as there are no glaring issues, your panels will go live the moment they “give the okay” and connect your system to the grid.
 You can expect to wait two weeks to a month for the town approval and utility approval to occur and interconnection to go live.

 Why go through the one to three-month process of installing solar on your home?
-In 2020, the average solar shopper on EnergySage offsets approximately 94% of their electricity usage by going solar, and will pay off their solar energy system in just under 8 years.
+Nowadays, the average solar shopper on EnergySage offsets approximately 95% of their electricity usage by going solar, and will pay off their solar energy system in just under 8 years.
 Find out just how much you can save by using our Solar Calculator to get a personalized instant estimate based on offers in your area.
 If you’re ready to start comparing quotes from pre-screened installers in your area, you can register your property on the EnergySage Solar Marketplace.